-> - Go green.
-Countless studies have documented the mood- and productivity-boosting effects of plants in the workplace, so try sprucing up your space with some low-maintenance options.
+- Go green. have documented the mood- and productivity-boosting effects of plants in the workplace, so try sprucing up your space with some low-maintenance options.
 Pothos, snake plants, and areca palms thrive in moderate light and don’t need a ton of water.

 - Find brain-boosting art.
 The color blue is thought to simultaneously boost productivity and relaxation.
 Hang up some art with blue tones (putting it on the wall frees up desk space), or tack blue-hued clippings from magazines or books on your vision board.